abilandz/PH8124/Lecture_6/Lecture_6.md

 $ date | awk '{print $4}'
 15:36:12
 ```
-In the 2nd command input above, we have, by using **awk**, isolated directly only the 4th field in the output of **date**.
+In the 2nd command input above, by using **awk**, we have isolated directly only the 4th field in the output of **date**.
 In a similar fashion:

 ```bash
 $ date | awk '{print $6}'